nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 * :kconfig:option:`CONFIG_NRF_CLOUD_CLIENT_ID_SRC_IMEI` - If you enable this option, the ID is automatically generated using a prefix and the modem's IMEI (``<prefix><IMEI>``).
 You can configure the prefix by using :kconfig:option:`CONFIG_NRF_CLOUD_CLIENT_ID_PREFIX`.
 The default format of the prefix is ``nrf-`` and it is valid only for Nordic devices such as Thingy:91 or nRF9160 DK.
 For custom hardware, use a prefix other than ``nrf-`` by modifying :kconfig:option:`CONFIG_NRF_CLOUD_CLIENT_ID_PREFIX`.

-* :kconfig:option:`CONFIG_NRF_CLOUD_CLIENT_ID_SRC_INTERNAL_UUID` - If you enable this option, the ID is automatically generated using the modem's 128-bit internal UUID, which results in a 32-character string with no hyphens.
+* :kconfig:option:`CONFIG_NRF_CLOUD_CLIENT_ID_SRC_INTERNAL_UUID` - If you enable this option, the ID is automatically generated using the modem's 128-bit internal UUID, which results in a 36 character string of hexadecimal values in the 8-4-4-4-12 UUID format.
 This option requires modem firmware v1.3.0 or higher.

 * :kconfig:option:`CONFIG_NRF_CLOUD_CLIENT_ID_SRC_COMPILE_TIME` - If you enable this option, the ID is set at compile time using the value specified by :kconfig:option:`CONFIG_NRF_CLOUD_CLIENT_ID`.